ivangfr/springboot-kong-plugins/README.md

 ## Build application Docker Image

-- In a terminal, make sure you are in `springboot-kong` root folder
+- In a terminal, make sure you are in `springboot-kong-plugins` root folder

 - Build Docker Image
   - JVM